AbhishekDubasi09/Face-Detection-using-OpenCV/README.md

-# Face-Detection-using-OpenCV
+# Face Mesh Detection with Mediapipe and OpenCV

-Detects face mesh landmarks on static images using Mediapipe and OpenCV in Python.
-Visualizes annotated face mesh, prints landmark coordinates, and provides clear setup and usage instructions.
+This project detects face mesh landmarks in a static image using Mediapipe and OpenCV.

+## Installation

+1. Clone this repository.
+2. Install dependencies in your Python environment:

+    ```
+    pip install -r requirements.txt
+    ```

+## Usage

+- Put your selfie image as `images/Selfie_casual.jpg`.
+- Run the script:

+    ```
+    python main.py
+    ```

+- The output displays face mesh on your image and prints landmark coordinates.

+## Dependencies

+- mediapipe
+- opencv-python
+- matplotlib

+## License

+MIT